vinuthnav/p2/README.md

 ## 🙏 Author

-Made with love and devotion by [Your Name](https://github.com/vinuthnav)
+Made with love and devotion by [Vinuthna](https://github.com/vinuthnav)